-To harness the healing power of music by promoting and supporting music therapy programs for hospitalized children, by giving away ukuleles to children in need through music therapy programs and sending the children home with the gift of music for life, and by advocating for the benefits of music therapy.
+The Ukulele Kids Club mission is to harness the healing power of music by supporting music therapy programs and gifting ukuleles to hospital-based music therapy programs so that children in need can be sent home with the gift of music for life.

 If a soprano ukulele is placed in the hands of a hospitalized child, a miracle begins to occur.
 Pain will subside.
 A smile will appear on a child’s face.
 The fingers will touch a beautiful instrument of smooth and polished wood.
 They will feel and hear the soft vibrations of 4 nylon strings.
 A Board Certified Music Therapist will teach them how to play a song.
 They will anxiously look forward to another lesson.
 While watching, the parents will momentarily be transformed to a joyful place.
 And when each child leaves the hospital, they will be given their ukulele to take home as a gift of music for life.

 Music Heals.
 This is a fact.
 This is medicine.

 We can’t thank you enough for helping us make the lives of hospitalized children a more positive experience… We couldn’t do it without you.